mathieucarbou/YaSolR/docs/manual.md

 - The voltage will always be read if possible from a connected JSY or PZEM, then from a remote JSY, then from MQTT.
 - The grid power will always be read first from MQTT, then from a remote JSY, then from a connected JSY.

+JSY Remote can be activated in the Hardware section by switching the button called **"JSY Remote"**.

 > ##### TIP
 >
 > JSY Remote app is automatically detected on the same network: you don't need to configure anything.